glimpse-editor/getglimpse-web/content/about.md

 ## What is wrong with the "GIMP" name? {#what-is-wrong-with-the-gimp-name}
 It was originally chosen by Spencer Kimball and Peter Mattis as a joke reference to a questionable scene in an 18 certificate movie called "Pulp Fiction".
 The word "gimp" also has [other meanings](https://www.merriam-webster.com/dictionary/gimp) that may be considered ableist.

-While we cannot provide a solution that resolves the wider societal discussion about what is considered appropriate and "politically correct" in every situation, we can provide an alternative option that helps people who are offended or made uncomfortable by the name, and assist free software advocates that encounter barriers when they recommend the GNU Image Manipulation Program to friends, family, coworkers and employers.
+While we cannot provide a solution that resolves the wider societal discussion about what is considered appropriate and "politically correct" in every situation, we can provide an alternative option that helps people who are offended or made uncomfortable by the name, and assist open source advocates that encounter barriers when they recommend the GNU Image Manipulation Program to friends, family, coworkers and employers.

 Our project also offers a more constructive path forward to people that have become frustrated by the GNU Image Manipulation Program developers' [long-standing decision](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) to not change the name of their software.
 That means fewer people yelling at each other on social media, and more people working on the code.

 [Return to top](#contents)

 ## Why are you forking? {#why-are-you-forking}
-Our contributors have used the GNU Image Manipulation Program for a long time, but like any free software project it has finite resources and has to prioritise some changes over others.
+Our contributors have used the GNU Image Manipulation Program for a long time, but like any open source project it has finite resources and has to prioritise some changes over others.
 That can mean good usability improvements and functional changes the community suggests go unaddressed because other changes take priority.

-What the Glimpse project aims to do is inject some new ideas, energy, contributions and money into a free software program that most enthusiasts and power users take for granted.
-We also want to expand the adoption of this great piece of free software, and offer a valid alternative for end users that have become disgruntled with the GNU Image Manipulation Program and are tempted to switch back to using proprietary software.
+What the Glimpse project aims to do is inject some new ideas, energy, contributions and money into an open source program that most enthusiasts and power users take for granted.
+We also want to expand the adoption of this great piece of open source software, and offer a valid alternative for end users that have become disgruntled with the GNU Image Manipulation Program and are tempted to switch back to using proprietary software.

 The very first thing we focused on with 0.1.0 was our own rebrand.
 We chose a new name and commissioned a professional logo, and our efforts to replace the existing "gimp" branding throughout the software and its dependencies is something we continue to make excellent progress on today.

 However, we want to go further, and we will do that by focusing on usability changes, UI themes, icon packs, and better installation mechanisms.
-We believe that by making changes and improvements in those areas, that will create a better overall user experience that broadens the appeal of the application and introduces more people to the world of free software.
+We believe that by making changes and improvements in those areas, that will create a better overall user experience that broadens the appeal of the application and introduces more people to the open source community.

 Finally, we also want to make it easier for power users to find and install third party plug-ins.
 Initially that will take the form of an optional installer containing a selection of plug-ins already, but that is an area we can hopefully develop more over time.